 In order to attract top talent, it’s critical to develop an attractive employer brand.
 IA compelling employer brand enables outsiders to understand the vision, culture, and mission of a company.
 As a matter of course, most job seekers research the company’s reputation and its employer brand before taking any step towards applying to a role at that company.

 The importance of brand identity should not be underestimated.
-Eighty-three percent of the millennials are actively engaged in an organization, employer or otherwise, that fosters an inclusive culture.
+83% of the millennials are actively engaged in an organization, employer or otherwise, that fosters an inclusive culture.
 Encourage your most trusted employees to share elements of their professional lives on social media to give potential candidates a sneak peek into your company’s culture identifying and cultivating unique opportunities for building an employer brand is critical to capturing the attention of potential job seekers.

 2: Make Retention Your Focus